franlabollita/Data-Analysis-of-International-Football/README.txt

 Football Data Analytics Project

-INTRODUCTION
+**INTRODUCTION**
-This is my first project diving into data analysis and getting to know some common libraries such as pandas, numpy, and matplotlib.
-This project will mostly consist of managing dataframes and graphing data.
+Welcome to my first foray into data analysis.
+Throughout this project, I will delve into fundamental libraries such as pandas, numpy, and matplotlib.
+The core focus will be on proficiently handling dataframes and employing graphical representations to visualize the data effectively.

 DATA
 Special thanks to Mart Jurisoo (martj42) for uploading this free data on Kraggle.